mybuilder/cronos-bundle/README.md

 A bundle for Symfony 2 that allows you to use @Cron annotations to configure when cron should run your console commands.

-Uses the [Cronos](https://github.com/mybuilder/cronos) library to do the output and updating.
+Uses the [Cronos](https://github.com/mybuilder/cronos) library to do the atcual output and updating, it can be used on its own if you don't use symfony.

 ## Installation